-If you are looking for a thorough and comparative review of the various massagers from Theragun, then you have landed on the right page!
+If you are looking for a thorough and comparative review of the various massagers from Therabody (company behind Theragun), then you have landed on the right page!

 Officially launching its first product in 2016, the company has quickly become very popular and commercially successful.

-Unlike many other electronic massage devices created in the past, the massagers from Theragun have proven to work well and the positive feedback is overwhelming!
+Unlike many other electronic massage devices created in the past, the “massage guns” from Theragun have proven to work well and the positive feedback is overwhelming!

 In fact, the popularity that these massagers have gotten has created a wave of companies trying to capitalize on this trend by creating similar products.

-Some of these are more “copycats” than others, but you can be sure that you are getting the best quality products with Theragun.
+Some of these are more copycats than others, but you can be sure that you are getting the best quality products with Therabody.

-In addition, the company is investing a significant amount of resources into continuous research and development of their products.
+In addition, the company is investing a significant amount of resources into continuous research and development of their products to provide the best percussive therapy.

-These all belong to the third generation of products by Theragun, but it is the first time that they offer three different products.
+These all belong to the fourth generation of products by Therabody, but it is the first time that they offer four distinctive products.

 In this review, I will be taking a close look at all three and discuss why or why not they could be worth spending your hard-earned money on.